gazay/about-postcss/speech.md

-Hi.
-My name is Andrey Sitnik.
-I am frontend developer in Evil Martians and author of Autoprefixer and PostCSS.
+Hi, my name is Andrey Sitnik.
+I am a front-end developer at a company called Evil Martians and the author of Autoprefixer and PostCSS.
+As a front-end in my company I've been behind the development of front-end of Groupon Russia (since the early days to the IPO), OnlineTours.ru and Amplifr.com, a social networking posting and analytics tool.

-How many people use Stylus?
+Let's make a quick poll to kick things off.
+How many people here do use Stylus?
+Please raise your hands, come on.
 Less?
 Sass?
 Autoprefixer?

-If you used Autoprefixer you may note, that it works not like Compass, Bourbon or any other mixins library.
+If you've used Autoprefixer, you may already know that it does not work the same way Compass, Bourbon or any other mixins library does.
 It has no mixins at all.
-You just write selectors and properties and it just works, like a magic.
+You just write selectors and properties and it just works — like magic.

-It is because Autoprefixer is only a tip of the iceberg of entire new way to process you CSS.
-Autoprefixer is just a plugin for PostCSS, tool to extend or even replace CSS preprocessors.
+This is because Autoprefixer is only a tip of the iceberg of an entirely new way to process your CSS.
+In fact, Autoprefixer is just a plugin for PostCSS, a tool to extend or even replace CSS preprocessors.

 ---

-We will start theory.
-Why we even need to compile our CSS?
+Let's start with a bit of theory.
+Why do we even need to compile our CSS?
-Next I will tell why preprocessors did not solve our odern problems.
+After that I will tell why preprocessors don't solve current web development problems.
-Next I will show how PostCSS works and how it differs from preprocessors.
+Next I will show how PostCSS works and how is it different from using a preprocessor.
-And then I show a entire new things, that become possible only because postprocessors.
-And does PostCSS is ready for producation usage.
+And then I'll show some things that are entirely new in the field and became possible only thanks to the introduction of postprocessors.
+And we'll also see if PostCSS is stable enough for production usage.

 ---

-So, first section.
-What ideas is behind PostCSS.
+So, first things first.
+What ideas are behind PostCSS?

 ---

-My scientific work was about genetics algorithms.
-I belive that every long-term development is based on evolution.
-We have a great example of biogically evolution in nature.
+My graduation work at a university was regarding genetic algorithms.
+I do actually believe that every long-term development is based on evolution.
+We have a great example of biological evolution in nature.
 We use artificial evolution in our computer science.
-And of course you heard about mems, theory that even human ideas is a part of same evolution process.
+And of course you've heard about memes, internet memes — there is even a theory that every popular human idea is a part of the same evolution process.

-At least, it is a only long-term optimization process, that mankind knows today.
+At least, it is only a long-term optimization process that mankind knows today.

 Evolution is based on three steps.
 Random mutation.
 Natural selection in the wild.
-And best result inheritance.
+And inheritance of the best results.

-But does we have this steps in browsers specification process?
-Of course, we had a lot of inheritance.
-A lot of legacy code and specifications.
+Do these steps really apply in browser specification process?
+Of course, we have a lot of inheritance.
+And lots of legacy code and specifications.

 ---

-But does we had a selection?
+But do we really have the selection step?
 Mozilla was forced to support blink tag for 19 years.
-It was non-standard tag working only in Firefox.
+It was a non-standard tag working in Firefox only.

 ---

-Will you afraid a mistakes, if you will support them for a decades?
+Are you afraid to make a mistake, if you will have to support the decision for a decade?
 Can

 TODO

 ---

-That’s all.
-You can fint project and github-com-slash-postcss-slash-postcss.
+That’s all for now.
+You can find the project on GitHub.
-Here is keynotes with all link.
-Here is our Twitter.
+You can follow development news on Twitter.
+And check out the site of my company.

 Now it is time for your questions.
-For every question you will receive small Russian candy.
-Like this.
+Please don't hesitate since for every question you ask you will receive a small Russian candy — like this.